The burden of command...

 Style: The bulwark of the UNSC leaders, Hood is armed to the teeth with the latest in defensive technology.
 While not shying away from offensive play, Hood definitely specializes in keeping his own worlds safe and secure - with easily deployed logistics and improved defensive structures.

 For those of the persuasion that the UNSC was not tanky enough already, Admiral Hood should be your go-to leader.
 Armed with the latest in defensive enhancements, what Hood lacks in offensive firepower he makes up for as a slow moving “wall of doom”.
-Should a skilled Hood player entrench a world, capturing it will be no easy task.
+If a skilled Hood player entrenches a world capturing it will be no easy task - and should it fall, his vengeance will be unmerciful.

 - Stalwart-class Light Frigate

-- Formerly the standard AA vessel of the UNSC fleet, the Stalwart has been relegated to Admiral Hood’s lines due to its incomparable abilities in planetary defense.
-Armed similarly to Paris-class frigates, but with better point defense and ground deployment capabilities, no planetary defense is complete with a contingent of Stalwart-class frigates.
+- Formerly the standard AA vessel of the UNSC fleet, the Stalwart has been relegated to Admiral Hood’s lines due to its crucial role in planetary defense.
+Armed similarly to Paris-class frigates, but with better point defense, a planetary defense grid is incomplete without a contingent of Stalwart-class frigates stationed nearby.

 - Athens-class Heavy Carrier

-- A slower, but dependable carrier relegated to Hood’s defensive fleets, Athens has a carrying capacity well outside of its weight class for vessels of its size, making it invaluable in supporting Hood’s fleets with large swarms of strike craft.
+- A slow and sturdy carrier relegated to Hood’s defensive fleets, Athens have a carrying capacity well outside of their weight class.
+Their capability of deploying large swarms of strike craft make them invaluable in supporting Hood’s fleets.

 Supreme Commander Thel 'Vadamee

-Style: The brawler and offensive mastermind, Thel is not at home unless he’s in the enemy’s living room with an energy sword and a grumpy attitude.
-Thel specializes in blitzkrieg style play and overwhelming snowball tactics.
+Style: The offensive mastermind, Thel is not at home unless he’s in the enemy’s living room with an energy sword and a grumpy attitude.
+Thel specializes in blitzkrieg style play and overwhelming momentum based tactics.
 As a result, however, he can be a difficult leader to get rolling.

 To those who enjoyed the Covenant for their overwhelming and overpowering style of strategy, Thel will feel like a very logical progression.
 The Supreme Commander is only at his best if his fleets are constantly on the front lines, moving through enemy territory with little concern.
 While a difficult leader to stop in a prolonged campaign, if deterred, Thel ‘Vadamee is more difficult to rebuild as.